usertesting/ruby_markovify/README.md

 # Make a text from the corpus with state size 3
 text = RubyMarkovify::Text.new(corpus, 3)

+# Or to disable output originality checking (faster but less fun)
+# RubyMarkovify::Text.new(corpus, 3, retain_original: false)

 puts text.make_sentence  # Generates a random sentence puts text.make_sentence_with_start('I have')  # Generates a random sentence starting with 'I have' puts text.make_short_sentence(40)  # Generates a random sentence at most 40 characters long